Skip to main content

 The National Safety Council reports that fireworks start an average of 18,500 fires each year.
 Fireworks such as Roman candles, bottle rockets, mortar and skyrockets are projectiles designed to explode in the air.

-• Fireworks and alcohol don't mix - please don't drink and strike
+• Fireworks and alcohol do not mix – please do not drink and strike.

-• Wear closed-toed shoes to protect your feet
+• Wear closed-toe shoes to protect your feet.

-• Wear long-sleeve shirts and long pants to avoid burns to arms and legs (the most common fireworks injury)- avoid certain fabrics like dry-wicking materials.
+• Wear long-sleeve shirts and long pants to avoid burns to arms and legs (the most common fireworks injury) – avoid certain fabrics like moisture-wicking materials.

 • Sparklers are popular for children – have them use a plastic cup to shield their hands.
 The National Fire Protection Association estimates that sparklers alone account for more than 25 percent of emergency room visits for fireworks injuries.